-During fiscal 2024, the following performance was achieved: Adjusted EBITDA-based performance awards paid at approximately 82%, the stock price-related awards paid at 200%, and the ROIC-related awards were earned at approximately 160% to be paid at vesting.
+During fiscal 2024, the following performance was achieved: Adjusted EBITDA-based performance awards earned approximately 82% of target, the RTSR awards earned approximately 161%, and the ROIC-related awards earned approximately 200% to be paid at vesting.

-During fiscal 2023, certain Adjusted EBITDA-based performance awards paid at 200% of their target based on the Company's performance during the fiscal year, and the stock price-related awards paid at 106% of their target.
+During fiscal 2023, certain Adjusted EBITDA-based performance awards earned 200% of their target based on the Company's performance during the fiscal year, and the RTSR awards earned approximately 106% of their target.